FFTAI/fftai.github.io/docs/quick_start/setup_for_physical_robot.md

 # Overview

 The server is already installed in the embedded robot computer before delivery.
-To set up RoCS environment for physical robot, you only need to:
+To configure RoCS environment for physical robot, you only need to:

 * [Modifying Configuration File](#modifying-configuration-file)
 * [Setting Up Python Client SDK](quick_start/setup_for_physical_robot?id=setting-up-python-client-sdk) or [Setting Up Javascript/TypeScript SDK](quick_start/setup_for_physical_robot?id=setting-up-javascripttypescript-client-sdk)